The Arts and Life in Northwest Arkansas

 Having our MFAs actively working and exhibiting on the downtown square and participating in First Thursdays, which attracts thousands of arts and culture enthusiasts, benefits our students, our school, the Fulbright College, and the University of Arkansas.

-Every semester our MFAs present their work to the community in open studios, and in addition they collaborate with local organizations and galleries including Fayetteville Underground, LaLaLand, Backspace, and the Shed.
+Every semester our MFAs present their work to the community in open studios, and in addition they collaborate with local organizations and galleries including Fayetteville Underground, LaLaLand, Backspace and sUgAR.
 Our MFAs actively contribute to our community, which we believe promotes and enriches our entire program and adds to the social fabric of our developing region.